-- Failing to answer the question asked, sometimes because they appeared to be tied to their pre-prepared notes. - Giving examples that gave little more than what is professionally required. - Giving examples from their self-assessment but added little additional evidence to these, despite being informed they would need to.
+- Failing to answer the question asked, sometimes because they appeared to be tied to their pre-prepared notes. - Giving examples from their self-assessment but added little additional evidence to these, despite being informed they would need to.

 Possessing and Building Knowledge